5 Prodigal Son Theories About What's Ahead in the Season Finale | TV Guide

-[Warning: The following contains spoilers for Monday's episode of Prodigal Son, "The Professionals."
-Read at your own risk!]

-Well, well, well, look who got the cuffs slapped on him this time.
-Monday night's episode of Prodigal Son, titled "The Professionals," was a quadruple whammy as we found out some terrible news about Eve (Molly Griggs), sat in on that long-awaited Whitly family reunion, finally saw Jessica (Bellamy Young) and Gil Arroyo (Lou Diamond Phillips) slice through all of their romantic tension, and watched Malcolm Bright (Tom Payne) get arrested for murder.
+The penultimate episode of Prodigal Son's first season, titled "The Professionals," was a quadruple whammy.
+We found out some terrible news about Eve (Molly Griggs), sat in on that long-awaited Whitly family reunion, finally saw Jessica (Bellamy Young) and Gil Arroyo (Lou Diamond Phillips) slice through all of their romantic tension, and watched Malcolm Bright (Tom Payne) get the cuffs slapped on him for murder.
 All in one episode!

-Yes, this installment made the most of our twistiest hopes for this show a reality in one fell swoop.
+Yes, that installment made the most of our twistiest hopes for this show a reality in one fell swoop.
 Not that we wanted anything bad to happen to Eve, of course, but we have been hoping to see all the Whitlys in one place for months, and the Jessica-Gil connection has been obvious since this show first started.
-As for what's happening to Malcolm right now, well, there are quite a few different possibilities.
+As for what's happening to Malcolm, well, there are quite a few different possibilities for what's ahead in Monday night's finale.

 To recap, Malcolm was arrested for murder after he visited Nicholas Endicott's (Dermot Mulroney) hitman, Eddie — who'd killed Eve and tried to assassinate Martin (Michael Sheen) for telling his family about Nicholas' true enterprise — in the hospital.
 The hired gun ended up dead with Malcolm's DNA under his fingernails, and the evidence against him was so stacked that Gil had no choice but to have J.T.
 (Frank Harts) and Dani (Aurora Perrineau) bring Bright in.
 We don't exactly know what Malcolm did in that hospital room, but we do know that he was fully aware that they'd be unable to flip the guy against Nicholas, their real target for Eve's murder case, using traditional police interrogation methods.